ihearcolors/folder_sync/README.md

 A program in Python that synchronizes two folders that uses WatchDog library.

+USE FULL PATH FOR BOTH SOURCE AND DESTINATION!

 Command-line arguments:

   -h, --help					Show this help message and exit